Azerbaijani Shah Plov (Rice in a Lavash Crust)

 Step 9:

-Remove the onion from the pan, put the meat in the remaining oil there and fry over high heat until golden brown.
+Remove the onion and, in the same butter, add the beef.
+Sear over high heat until golden brown.

 Step 10:

-Return the fried onion to the meat, add dried fruits, chopped garlic, 2/3 spices, salt, pour in the broth and add another 50 g of melted butter.
-Bring the contents of the pan to a boil and simmer under the lid for 10 minutes.
+Return the onion to the meat, then add the dried fruit, chopped garlic, the remaining two-thirds of the spice blend, and salt.
+Pour in the broth and add another 50 g (about 3½ tablespoons) of clarified butter.
+Bring to a boil and simmer, covered, for 10 minutes.

 Step 11: